MMU-TDMLab/ClinicalNTS/README.md

 In these files you will find all of the code needed to replicate the experiments undertaken as part of the paper: "Neural Text Simplification of Clinical Letters with a Domain Specific Phrase Table".
+If you find these resources helpful, please consider citing us as follows:

+@inproceedings{voita19,
+    title = "Neural Text Simplification of Clinical Letters with a Domain Specific Phrase Table", author = "Shardlow, Matthew  and
+              Nawaz, Raheel",
+    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = July,
+    year = "2019",
+    address = "Florence, Italy",
+    publisher = "Association for Computational Linguistics", }

 In addition to the resources supplied here, you will need to access the following resources:

  - The i2b2 dataset 1B: https://www.i2b2.org/NLP/DataSets/Download.php
  - The MIMIC-III dataset: https://mimic.physionet.org/gettingstarted/access/